Dates to be confirmed for 2019

 - Rethinking existing structures

-- Potential TP controversy arising from U.S. tax reform
+- Potential TP controversy arising from U.S. tax update

 - Risk mitigation strategies

-Approaching tax controversy and audits under U.S. tax reform
+Approaching tax controversy and audits under U.S. tax update

-- Impact of U.S. tax reform on the audit climate
+- Impact of U.S. tax update on the audit climate

 - Where do uncertainties lie?